vesuxyz/docs/docs/security/security-bounty.md

 ---
 id: security-bounty
-title: Vesu's security information center
+title: Bounty
 sidebar_label: Bounty
 sidebar_position: 3
 slug: /security/security-bounty
 ---

-Bounties

-We have put in place a reward bounty program
+We have put in place a reward bounty program.

 List of active and past bounty programs: